ronentk/TextLabs/README.md

 ### Generating a game (notebook)

 Alternatively, games can be hand-crafted in a Jupyter Notebook environment.
-For details, see XXX
+For details, see [example](notebooks/Demo-play-lab-game.ipynb).

 ### Playing a game (terminal)